On the Convergence of critical points of the Ambrosio-Tortorelli functional: Convergence of critical points

 \section{Convergence of critical points}

 Our objective is to show that ${u_*}$ is a critical point of the Mumford-Shah functional.
-We now improve the convergence results established at the previous section by additionally assuming the convergence of the energy \eqref{eq:hypothesis}, i.e.,
+We now improve the convergence results established at the previous section by additionally assuming the convergence of the energy \eqref{eq:hypothesis}, i.e., $AT_\e(u_\e,v_\e) \to MS(u_*)$.
 Under this stronger assumption, we can improve the above established convergences and in particular obtain the {equipartition} of the phase-field energy.

 \begin{proposition} Let $\O \subset \R^N$ be a bounded open set with Lipschitz boundary and $g \in H^{\frac12}(\partial\O) \cap L^\infty(\partial\O)$.
 Let us consider a critical point $(u_\e,v_\e)$ of the Ambrosio-Tortorelli functional satisfying the energy convergence \eqref{eq:hypothesis} and let $u_* \in SBV^2(\O)$ be given by Proposition \ref{prop:lsc}.
 Then, up to a further subsequence